Nǐ hǎo, shìjiè, behold Hong Kong !

 Although Hong Kong possesses many qualities of a westernized lifestyle, for years it has followed a strict outlook towards sexuality.
 However, the situation started to change from the year 2000 and now it has one of the biggest LGBT friendly societies.
 If you wish to visit an LGBTQ+ friendly bar you can go to T:ME Bar, LINQ, Zoo, and FLM.
 Also, catch a glimpse of Pink Season, an international diversity and inclusion (centered around LGBTQ+) festival carried out by the Pink Alliance.

-11) Traveling with kids?
+11) Traveling with kids to Hong Kong?
 Look here

 If you are traveling with your kids, your journey probably follows a different track.
 Make sure they are having a comfortable experience, especially on flights.
 There are plenty of destinations that the kids will love and among them, our favorites are the following.